Kiev Viceroyalty: Description

 Note that some sources state that the towns of Khorol and Gorodishche were included without their districts.

 In 1789, Gorodishche county was transferred to the Yekaterinoslav Governorate.
-In 1791, the Kiev Viceroyalty was subdivided into ten okrugs and in early 1790s additional districts (uyezds) of Bohuslav, Gadyach, Kaniv, Zinkiv, Korsun, and Lokhvytsia were added.
+In 1791, the Kiev Viceroyalty was subdivided into ten okrugs, and in early 1790s additional districts (uyezds) of Bohuslav, Gadyach, Kaniv, Zinkiv, Korsun, and Lokhvytsia were added.

-On June 4, 1782, the Coat of Arms of Kiev was officially approved, which de facto became a Coat of Arms of the Viceroyalty.
-According to the description, Archangel Michael is dressed in silver holding up an aglow sword, depicted on an azure shield.
+On June 4, 1782, the coat of arms of Kiev was officially approved, which de facto became a coat of arms of the viceroyalty.
+According to the description, Archangel Michael was to be dressed in silver holding up an aglow sword, depicted on an azure shield.